david-prz/david-prz/README.md

 ### 🌱 Currently Learning

--  <strong>JavaScript & TypeScript</strong> – Strengthening my knowledge of modern JavaScript and exploring the power of TypeScript
+-  <strong>Java, JavaScript & TypeScript</strong> – Strengthening my knowledge of Java, JavaScript and exploring the power of TypeScript
 -  <strong>Backend Development</strong> – Creating RESTful APIs, working with MySQL/PostgreSQL
 -  <strong>Node.js & Express</strong> – Learning to build scalable server-side applications
--  <strong>Practice Projects</strong> – Uploading small projects and learning experiments regularly
 -  <strong>DevOps Basics</strong> – Exploring tools like Docker, Linux, and CI/CD with Jenkins as a foundation for the future
 -  <strong>Next goals</strong> – Backend testing, fullstack apps with React or Angular, and deployment pipelines